How to Build a Fire

-- Kindling: Medium sized materials that will catch flame from the tinder quickly such as dry leaves, small twigs and sticks, or larger pieces of bark.
-For the kindling to catch fire, it must consist of small, dry items.
+- Kindling: Medium-sized materials that will catch flame from the tinder quickly.
+Kindling may consist of dry leaves, small twigs, sticks, or larger pieces of bark.
+To catch fire, the kindling must be small, dry items.

 - Wood logs: This is the large, sustainable material used to keep the fire going once it has caught flame from the kindling.
 The wood should be as dead and dry as possible to catch on fire faster.
 Find various sized logs to use once the fire gets larger and use an ax or knife to cut the wood into more combustible pieces.